purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/ad-click-prediction.md

 > - **Specialization:** Different stages can specialize in different aspects of the prediction task, improving overall performance.
 > - **Efficiency:** By progressively reducing the number of cases to be considered in each stage, the cascade can improve computational efficiency.

+> In the waterfall model, the publisher (e.g., The New York Times) would first try to sell the ad space directly to advertisers for a high CPM.
+If it fails, it would then pass the opportunity to ad networks like Google AdSense, Facebook Audience Network, etc., in sequence until the ad space is filled.

 ## 2. Metrics Design and Requirements